Mortgage Prequalification: Your First Step Toward Getting a Home Loan

 You don’t need to commit to a lender at this stage, but you need to choose one or multiple to run your prequalification.
 This could be your bank, credit union, an online lender, or a local mortgage broker.

-Most lenders will ask for your financial information, which may include proof of income, monthly debt payments, how much you’ve saved for a down payment, and your current employment situation.
+Most lenders will ask you to self-report your financial information, which may include proof of income, monthly debt payments, how much you’ve saved for a down payment, and your current employment situation.

 You’ll submit this information through an online form or speak with a loan officer.
 You don’t need to submit any documents or proof; the lender will use the details you provide to determine how much you can borrow.